 The list is a popular type in Python programming language and it may contain no, single or more items.
 In some cases, we may need to check if the given list is empty.
-In this tutorial, we will examine different methods to check the list emptiness.
+In this tutorial, we will examine different methods to check the list of emptiness.

 Use not Operator with if Conditional

-Python List provides some features like empty list is evaluated into False for boolean check and True if the list has single or more items.
+Python List provides some features like the empty list is evaluated into False for boolean check and True if the list has single or more items.
 This boolean way of the list can be used with the if conditional to check if the specified list is empty.
-Also this method is the most pythonic and recommended way to check the list emptiness which is recommended in PEP8 style guide.
+Also, this method is the most pythonic and recommended way to check the list emptiness which is recommended in the PEP8 style guide.
 We will also use the not operator because the empty list returns False but to execute if conditional it should be True where we will reverse the empty list False value into True.

 mylist= if not empty_list: print("Provided list is empty")

-Alternatively we can not use the not operator instead add an else into the if conditional where the else will be executed if the given list is empty.
+Alternatively, we can not use the not operator instead add an else into the if conditional where the else will be executed if the given list is empty.

 mylist= if mylist: print("Provided list is NOT EMPTY") else: print("Provided list is EMPTY")

 We can also check the list emptiness after adding some elements to the empty list.
 The output will be “This list is NOT EMPTY” for the following example.